hmatejx/Interstellar-Whisper/README.md

 - Let's call `b_i` a (zero-padded, if required) block of the payload.

-- The initiation vector (nonce) is given by the binary sum of the first 16 bytes of Alice's public key,
+- The initiation vector (nonce) is given by the sum of the first 16 bytes of Alice's public key (interpreted as an integer) and the sending accounts' sequence number.
+Specifically,

         IV = (pk_Alice[0:16] + sequence_number)[-16:]